dZelenka-pathway/curriculum/README.md

 ---

-For this output, create (1) 4-quarter blueprint (html); (2) course unit map (html), include CCS Math Standards chart in course unit map.
+For this output, create (1) 4-quarter blueprint (code in html); (2) course unit map (code in html), include CCS Math Standards chart in course unit map.
 No lessons or assessments.; produce (3) the weekly discussion prompts.
 Don't use the standard 18-week structure with 9-lessons.
 Just 18 weeks of content.
 Break up into CK-12-based units.
 Name weeks by semester: Semester 1 or 2: Week 1-18.
 Try to begin a new unit at the beginning of each semester and quarter (9 weeks).

 ---